Skip to main content

 Tamales

-Corn dough filled with meat, vegetables, and eggs, wrapped in plantain leaves and steamed.
-Regional variations include Tamales Tolimenses and Tamales Santandereanos.
-A traditional breakfast dish enjoyed with hot chocolate.
+Corn dough packed with meat, vegetables, and egg, wrapped in plantain leaves and steamed.
+Tolima and Santander each have their own take.
+Colombians eat them for breakfast, usually with a cup of hot chocolate.

 Cazuela de Mariscos